 If you’re hiking in an area with nearby water, like a stream, river, or waterfall, and you think you may have to cross a few times, you’ll be thankful you were wearing breathable hiking boots instead of clunky work boots.
 Once you get your work boots wet, the smell can be powerful and the car ride home might not be fun.

 And even though both styles offer a lot of traction, the unique patterns on the bottom of hiking boots have an edge in uneven, unpredictable terrain.
-In most scenarios, it won’t make too much of a difference, but we think any scrap of safety and protection you can get yourself when heading into nature is always worth it.
+In most scenarios, it won’t make too much of a difference, but I think any scrap of safety and protection you can get yourself when heading into nature is always worth it.

-Our Favorite Hiking Work Boots
+My Favorite Hiking Work Boots

 A few brands have built dual-purpose boots that can handle a rugged work environment, but also don’t take too much of a toll while out on the trails.

-Our favorite hiking work boot is the Irish Setter Afton.
+My favorite hiking work boot is the Irish Setter Afton.
 With the polyester mesh, EVA footbed, and slip-resistant rubber outsole, you’re getting ample support for any rough treading.
 The Afton also has a steel-toe, and while that adds extra weight, the increased protection is a worthy trade-off.

 Ready to Lace Up and Hit the Trails?